Subscribe to the our newsletter to receive latest news straight to your inbox.

 When touch panels are installed for the purposes of making exact time measurements (the panel that a swimmer smacks at each end of the pool to record the time they finished a given lap), the length between panels has to follow the above tolerances.
 So modern Olympic pools are a smidge longer to accommodate those panels.

-There is a lot more flexibility with all the depth of Olympic pools: they need to be a minimum of 2 meters (6 feet 6.74 inches) deep, but a depth of up to 3 meters is suggested.
-A 2 meter deep Olympic pool may hold 660,000 gallons of water, or 88,000 cubic feet.
-When touch panels
+There is a lot more flexibility with the depth of Olympic pools: they have to be a minimum of 2 meters (6 feet 6.74 inches) deep, but a depth of as much as 3 meters is recommended.
+A 2 meter deep Olympic pool will hold 660,000 gallons of water, or 88,000 cubic feet.

-Indicators other dimensions, lines and ropes are utilized to track events.
-The false start rope, for instance, is used to signify a false start.
-The turn indicator is a flagged rope used by the swimmers to signify that the end of the lane.
-The rope is placed 1.8 m above the surface and 5 from the start line.
+Other measurements, indicators, ropes and lines are used to track events.
+The false start rope, for example, is used to indicate a false start to the swimmers.
+The rope is placed 5 m from the start line and suspends across the pool about 1.2 m above the surface.
+The backstroke turn indicator is a flagged rope used by the swimmers to indicate the end of the lane.
+The rope is placed 1.8 m above the surface and 5 m from the start line.

 Believe it or not, the above is actually a simplified run down of the specifications for Olympic-sized pools.
 The length and width are supposed to be defined at a specific depth below the surface of the pool, and even the color scheme and numbering of lanes (0 to 9, not 1 to 10) is defined.